Grain & Sugar-Free Blueberry Muffins

 GAPS Diet, Paleo, Grain-Free, Sugar-Free

-These grain and sugar free blueberry muffins satisfy the bakery cravings, while leaving no concern for health goals.
-We bake these in large batches and freeze, as they taste fresh again once thawed.
+These grain and sugar-free blueberry muffins satisfy cravings for a bakery sweet, while leaving no concern for health goals.
+We bake these muffins in large batches and freeze.
+They still taste fresh when thawed, and are a great part of our freezer meal plans.
 We especially love these muffins with a pat of pastured butter, and they are a delicious treat on the GAPS diet!

 Why Not Eat Flour and Sugar?

-My aunt Jeanette always made the most tasty blueberry muffins.
-They were flaky and sweet and moist.
+My Aunt Jeanette always made the most tasty blueberry muffins.
+They were flaky, sweet, and moist.
 When I was in college, I brought her recipe with me and baked them frequently.
 I also had frequent acne breakouts, and didn’t realize the food connection until a few years later when I found the GAPS diet.
-Fast-forward, I still can’t seem to out grow my childhood blueberry muffin cravings!
+Fast-forward, I still can’t seem to out grow my childhood delight in blueberry muffins!
 After substituting a few ingredients, like sugar for honey, and all purpose flour for coconut flour, I have been able to enjoy nourishing blueberry muffins as often as I want without any ill skin effects or other inflammation caused by these ingredients.

 If you are wanting to learn more how to transition to a whole foods diet and why that is important, check out my free e-book 10 Steps to an Easier Diet Overhaul – A How To Guide For Families With Picky Eaters.